microprediction/manifoldbot/README.md

 # ManifoldBot

 A Python package for creating intelligent trading bots for Manifold Markets.
+See also some [improved repos](https://github.com/microprediction/manifoldbot/blob/main/ALTERNATIVES.md).

 ## Quick Start